 Password protection helps make sure that only the people you want to access your Word files through Dropbox can access them.
 Before anyone can view or download the Word document, they will need to have the password that you protected the document with.

 It’s easy to add passwords to PDFs with Dropbox.
-You can add a password to a shared PDF link by signing in to dropbox.com, clicking the ‘Share’ button beside the file name and connecting to the Link settings.
+You can add a password to a shared PDF link by signing in to dropbox.com, clicking the ‘Share’ button beside the file name, and connecting to the Link settings.
 Only people with the password you choose will be able to view or download the PDF you send.

-Currently, Dropbox Professional and Business customers can password protected files with a shared link on dropbox.com or on the Dropbox mobile app.
+Currently, Dropbox Professional and Business customers can password protect files with a shared link on dropbox.com or on the Dropbox mobile app.
 Be sure to compare our plans to find the right Dropbox plan for you.